snehamathur01/NaviTranslator/README.md

-# SignLanguage
+# English to Navi Converter
- English sentences to sign language converter
+ English sentences to sign navi language